abhidesikan/madras-medley/content/book-reviews/hitchikers-guide.md

 ---
-title: "The Hitchhiker's Guide to the Galaxy (Hitchhiker's Guide to the Galaxy, #1) by Douglas Adams"
+title: "The Hitchhiker's Guide to the Galaxy (Hitchhiker's Guide to the Galaxy, #1) by Douglas Adams - Review by Abhishek Desikan"
 date: 2019-07-03T22:41:26-08:00
 draft: false
 ---